 Keep Their Collars & ID On At All Times

 Even if you are keeping your pets indoors during Halloween, keep their identification collars on, just in case they inadvertently escape.
 While your pet is microchipped, wearing a collar with your details could mean finding your pet sooner.
 Putting your dog on a lead in the garden for a toilet trip ensures that if they are startled by fireworks or noise, you have a secure hold on your dog to safely bring him back indoors.
 Keep your cat indoors from dusk till dawn.

 Fancy Dress For Fido

-There are lots of fabulous costumes around for your dog.
-However, make sure that your dog is happy and not stressed or hot in the ensemble.
-Never leave your dog unsupervised wearing a costume either.
+There are lots of fabulous costumes around for your pet around Halloween time.
+However, make sure that your pet is happy and not stressed or hot in the ensemble.
+To keep your pet safe at Halloween, never leave your pet unsupervised wearing a costume either.
 Chewing and swallowing padding, bells, buckles, poppers etc. can be extremely dangerous.
 An open fire is also a hazard, as many of these costumes will be highly flammable.
 If in doubt, leave the dressing up to the humans.

-We might find dressing up in a goulish costume, complete with wig and make-up is fun but to your dog, suddenly appearing in a full Halloween costume can be really confusing and frightening.
+We might find dressing up in a ghoulish costume, complete with wig and make-up is fun but to your pet, suddenly appearing in a full Halloween costume can be really confusing and frightening.
 The same goes for Trick Or Treaters knocking on your door.
-Keep your dog shut away when you are answering the door is advisable to avoid scaring your spooky visitors and your dog.
+Keeping your pet safe at Halloween may mean shutting them away during the festivities, especially when you are answering the door is advisable to avoid scaring your spooky visitors and your pet.